 *'''State Target:''' 14.4 percent

-From school years 2007-2008 to to 2009-2010, 6th graders had the highest percent of student injuries (10.5%).
-Females had the highest number of injuries in 8th grade (9.4%) while males had the highest number of injuries in 6th grade (11.3%).
-During this time frame, females accounted for 39.3% of the injuries while males accounted for 60.7%.
-Males had more injuries than females in every grade.
+From school years 2015-16 to to 2017-18, 6th graders had the highest percent of student injuries (10.2%), this trend has remained consistent since 2007-08.
+Among female students, 6th graders had the highest number of injuries (9.6%).
+Among all male students, most student injuries occurred in either 6th or 8th grade (10.5%).
+During this time frame, females accounted for 39.0% of the injuries while males accounted for 61.0%.
+Males had more injuries than females in 4th-8th and 12th grades.

 Injuries begin to decline among high school students.
-The majority of elementary school students (K-6th grade) are injured during lunch recess/recess while the majority of secondary school students (7th-12th grades) are injured during PE class.
+The majority of elementary school students (K-6th grade) are injured during lunch recess (32.8%), and during recess (34.7%) while the majority of secondary school students (7th-12th grades) are injured during PE class (34.7%) and during class time (20.7%).

 A possible fracture or broken bone is the most common type of injury in both elementary and secondary schools.